Sean Waltman: Return to independent circuit (2006–2010)

-Total Nonstop Action Wrestling (2010)
+Second return to TNA (2010)

 On a special live, three-hour Monday night episode of Impact! on January 4, 2010, Waltman (as Syxx-Pac) and Scott Hall returned to TNA.
 That night, fellow former nWo member Hulk Hogan debuted in TNA.
 Kevin Nash, Hall and Waltman quickly reformed an alliance called The Band, but Hogan stayed away, saying times had changed.
 On the January 14 episode of Impact!, The Band attacked Beer Money, Inc. (Robert Roode and James Storm), losing to them at Genesis on January 17 (with Syxx-Pac replacing Hall and teaming with Nash).
 On the next Impact!
 Hogan, disgusted by The Band's actions, had security eject Syxx-Pac and Hall, saying they weren't contracted to TNA.
 Despite this, they appeared the next week, attacking Kurt Angle.
 A week later, they betrayed Nash and beat him down.
 At Destination X on March 21, Syxx-Pac and Hall wagered their TNA jobs in a match against Nash and Eric Young.
 Nash turned on Young and helped The Band win the match and full TNA contracts.
 On the March 29 episode of Impact!, The Band lost a six-man steel cage tag match to Young, Jeff Hardy and Rob Van Dam.

-Syxx-Pac was scheduled for a tag team match at Lockdown on April 18, but was replaced by Nash after the Missouri Athletic Commission barred Waltman from wrestling, due to his hepatitis C. On the April 26 episode of Impact!, Waltman was written off of TV when Team 3D found Syxx-Pac on a backstage floor in a pool of blood; Eric Young took his place in The Band.
+Syxx-Pac was scheduled for a tag team match at Lockdown on April 18, but was replaced by Nash after the Missouri Athletic Commission barred Waltman from wrestling, due to his hepatitis C. On the April 26 episode of Impact!, Waltman was written off of television when Team 3D found Syxx-Pac on a backstage floor in a pool of blood; Eric Young took his place in The Band.
 In June, TNA released Waltman and Hall.